AriaTofighi/COMP-2800-Team-BBY-38-VTD/README.md

   - leaderboard.css
   - login.css

-*Note: When adding new assets make sure you load them in LoadScene.js.*
+*Note: When adding new assets make sure you load them in LoadScene.js located in /src/scenes/LoadScene.js.*

 ## Languages
 - HTML